- 1 Dhu Tuwa

 The 7th of Dhul Hijjah was known as Yawm al-Zeenah (Day of Decoration) on account of the sacrificial animals that were garlanded and garnished that day.
 After Dhuhr Salah, the Prophet ﷺ addressed his companions, instructing them about the rituals they were to carry out.40Al-Fakihi, Akhbar Makkah, 1901; Ibn Khuzaymah, Sahih, Hadith No. 2793; al- Hakini, Al-Mustadrak, vol. 1, p.
 461; al-Bayhaqi, Sunan, vol. 5, p.
 111.

 There is a difference of opinion over whether the Prophet ﷺ visited the Kaaba during this waiting period.
-Some scholars maintain that he didn’t, whilst others mention the aforementioned sermon was made in Masjid al-Haram and that he performed Tawaf before living for Mina.
+Some scholars maintain that he didn’t, whilst others indicate the aforementioned sermon was made in Masjid al-Haram and that he performed Tawaf before living for Mina.

 Abdullah ibn Abbas I mentions that he didn’t return to the Kaaba.
 He narrates: